adolgert/CompetingClocks.jl/docs/src/samplers.md

 Why do people like the next reaction method when the first to fire is much less fussy and will use the appropriate sampler for the distribution, every time?
 It's about features.
 The next reaction method stores data that helps calculate importance samples.
 It also makes it easy to implement common random numbers.
 Finally, the next reaction method always samples from $U=[0,1]$ or from an exponential distribution, and then it transforms that value into the sample of the particular clock's distribution.
 This is called pathwise sampling, and it enables a simple method for taking derivatives of distributions.

+### Direct method for exponentials

+The Direct method is really quite solved, as described above.
+However, there is one complication that has to do with clock keys.
+Literature about prefix scans assumes that there are integer indices into an ordered, fixed list of integers.
+That is, you will use the integers 1-100 for the whole simulation.
+It seems so useful to have clock keys that can be strings, tuples, or other immutable types, so Fleck uses a prefix scan that maintains a dictionary of keys.

+If the prefix scan has a dictionary of keys, then it could remember the keys forever or it could forget them.
+If you have a long-running simulation that uses an ever-growing number of event keys, then it's important to remove keys that are no longer in use.
+If you have a simulation that uses a fixed set of keys, it's easier to keep them in the dictionary.

+It would be interesting to ask whether we could create a data structure that is a keyed prefix sum, instead of using a dictionary that indexes into a prefix sum.

 ## References